Skinners' Academy: Prize Giving

 This event was previously known as "Speech Day", and was held each year at the Upper School.

 Each November the entire school gathers in the Round Chapel, to celebrate the school and the achievements of the year.
 The event is attended by the school governors and representatives from the Worshipful Company of Skinners, along with staff and the parents of the girls.
 The representatives of the Worshipful Company of Skinners dress in lynx fur trimmed robes in order to commemorate the Skinners' Company.
 Before proceeding to the stage, the beadle of the Skinners' Company knocks his ceremonial staff against the floor twice, indicating the start of the procession.
 Behind him walks the headmistress, who is followed by a row of school governors and a row of company representatives who bear the silver leopard statue, a symbol of the Worshipful Company of Skinners.
 Prizes are awarded to individuals who have performed well in their year, along with specific prizes accredited to past headteachers and the SSOGA.

 Traditionally, pupils supplement applause by ‘whooping' when the recipient accepts their award.
 The annual report is read by the headmistress and short speeches are given by a representative from the Worshipful Company of Skinners and the Head Girl and Boy.

-The Skinners' School Old Girls Association

-The Skinners' School Old Girls Association has three main aims: